Barghash bin Said of Zanzibar

-Early life and reign
+Life and reign

 Barghash was born around 1836–1838 to Omani sultan, Said bin Sultan and an Ethiopian concubine.
 He was described as having sharp and charming character.
 He succeeded his elder half-brother Majid in 1871, having openly and adamantly contested his rule, and at one point was arrested for treason and exiled to India and Bombay.

 Upon becoming sultan his reign became successful and is credited with building much of the infrastructure of Stone Town, including piped water, public baths, a police force, roads, parks, hospitals and large administrative buildings such as the (Bait el-Ajaib) House of Wonders.
 He was perhaps the last Sultan to maintain a measure of true independence from European control.
-He did consult with European "advisors" who had immense influence, but he was still the central figure they wrestled to control.
-He crossed wits with diplomats from Britain, America, Germany, France and Portugal and was often able to play one country off.
+He consulted with European "advisors" who had immense influence, but he was still the central figure they wrestled to control.
+He crossed wits with diplomats from Britain, America, Germany, France and Portugal and was often able to play one country off against another.
 It was his son, Khalid bin Barghash, who while vying for the succession, was the loser in the Shortest War.

 In 1859 a dispute broke out between the brothers Sayyid Majid, the second Sultan of Zanzibar, and Barghash.
 Their sister Sayyida Salme bint Said (later Emily Ruete) acted (at the age of fifteen) as secretary of Barghash's party.
 However, with the help of an English gunboat the insurrection of Barghash was soon brought to an end, and Barghash was sent into exile in Bombay for two years.
+Uniquely, he was placed under virtual house arrest within the compound of the British political resident for India, a move signaling direct British oversight of Zanzibari succession.

 After the death of Majid, Barghash became Sultan.
-Ruote wrote in 1886:
+Ruete wrote in 1886:

 According to Ruete, Barghash did not release Khalifah before one of their sisters prepared to set out for a pilgrimage for Mecca, and "he did not want to bring down upon himself a curse pronounced in the Holy City of the Prophet.
 But his sister did not pardon him before he had set free the innocent Chalîfe."

-Sayyid Barghash had a treaty with the British to help stop the slave trade in Zanzibar, but he was not always scrupulous in his commitment.
+Sayyid Barghash had a treaty with the British to help stop the Zanzibar slave trade, but he was not always scrupulous in his commitment.
 In the late-1860s, he was suspected of taking money from the slave traders to allow them to continue the practice, and he maintained this double deal for some years; HMS Daphne liberated 2000 slaves in the Indian Ocean over many years, mainly near Zanzibar.